dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 -   DMA engines start listening to input interrupt.
 -   Low speed IO peripheral FIFO asserts interrupt once FIFO reaches a certain threshold.
--   The DMA engine reads the ‘total size’ number of bytes from the pointer in source address register (receive FIFO) and places them in the destination buffer.
-Note that width of each read is per the ‘transfer width’ setting.
+-   The DMA engine reads the 'total size' number of bytes from the pointer in source address register (receive FIFO) and places them in the destination buffer.
+Note that width of each read is per the 'transfer width' setting.
 -   **Note**: *assumption is the peripheral lowers input once FIFO is cleared.
 No explicit clearing necessary.*
 -   The DMA engine increments the source and destination address